terramate-io/terramate/docs/config-overview.md

 file, then the same [merging strategy](#config-merging) applies for the case of duplicated blocks being defined.

-The `import` block do not support [merging](#config-merging) of its content and multiple blocks can be defined in the same file or directory given that their `source` attributes are different.
+The `import` block do not support [merging](#config-merging) of its attributes and multiple blocks can be defined in the same file or directory given that their `source` attributes are different.
 In other words, each file can only be imported once into a single configuration set.